 In view of worsening economic situations, it isn’t viable for restaurants, clubs, museums, theatres, and specialist shops or malls to remain closed for much longer.
 Recent months have seen many starting to operate but with Covid-19 precautionary measures in place.
 These measures comprise proper cleaning and disinfection procedures and other advisories issued by the World Health Organisation (WHO), United Nations Children’s Fund (UNICEF), and the Centres for Disease control and Prevention (CDC) which have painstakingly developed the best safety tips to help stem the spread of the pandemic.

 People can prevent catching an infection if they duly follow all forms of precaution – from maintaining physical and social distancing, washing or sanitizing hands regularly, and wearing masks.
-As responsible citizens, it is essential for us to clean and disinfect surfaces around us, including clothes we wear outside of our homes, in a concerted effort to reduce cross transmission of diseases.
+As responsible citizens, it is essential for us to clean and disinfect surfaces around us in Singapore, including clothes we wear outside of our homes, in a concerted effort to reduce cross transmission of diseases.

 The survival of coronavirus on inanimate surfaces

 A research paper published in April 2020 shared details about the “survival and infectivity of coronavirus on inanimate surfaces in households”.
 It stated that “during the SARS-CoV-2 outbreak, the contamination of paper documents, paper money, and mail wrapping paper is a concern for people who handle such documents in their daily work.
 After visiting hospitals and returning home, people worry that their cotton clothes or impervious gowns may carry fomites bearing SARS-CoV-2 into their homes.”